pestphp/docs/configuring-tests.md

 ---
 title: Configuring Tests
 description: The `Pest.php` file is a configuration file that is used to define your test suite setup.
+This file is located in the `tests` directory of your project and is automatically loaded by Pest when you run your tests.
+Although you can define Global Hooks or Custom Expectations within this file, its primary purpose is to specify the base test class utilized in your test suite.
 ---

 # Configuring Tests